ahoannon/EDMC_ConstructionHelper/README.md

 #### Data Storage and Data Sharing

-In the prefenreces you can configure a local file in which the current status of the construction sites is stored and read in at plugin start.
+In the preferences you can configure a local file in which the current status of the construction sites is stored and read in at plugin start.

 You can also configure a file on an FTP server to store the current status of the construction sites.
-This way multiple CMDRs can share the status of construction sites by use the same file on the same server.
-To work properly every CMDR needs read and write access to that remote file.<br>
+This way, multiple CMDRs can share the status of construction sites by using the same file on the same server To work properly every CMDR needs read and write access to that remote file.<br>
 **Note:** This does pose a security risk, both for the server and the user running the plugin.
-I personally consider the risk small enough that I'm using the fearure, but your mileage may vary.
+I personally consider the risk small enough that I'm using the feature, but your mileage may vary.

 #### Copying to Clipboard